Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## HELICOPTER OPTIONS

 A list of subconstruct ID's for the individual spinners you want to use for altitude control on a helicopter.
+Use 'all' if you want to use all spinners.
+These do NOT include Dediblades; use the next setting for that.

     HeliSpinners = {}

+A list of ID's for the individual dediblades you want to use for altitude control on a helicopter.
+Use 'all' if you want to use all spinners.
+Right now you'll have to guess a bit to test the index; they are usually numbered from 0 starting from the first dediblade you place on the hull.

+    HeliDediblades = {}

 The helicopter blade speeds to use for controlling altitude.
 These should range between -30 to 30.
 Use AltitudeClamp to control how smoothly these speeds are transitioned between